-Get All You Can from Fitness and Wellness with CRU Membership
+Get All You Can from Fitness and Wellness with CR Membership

-CRU (Campus Recreation and Unions) Membership, formerly known as ARC Membership, incorporates the amenities and services of the ARC and other CRU programming.
+CR (Campus Recreation) Membership, formerly known as ARC Membership, incorporates the amenities and services of the ARC and other CR programming.
 Benefits include significant discounts at the Craft Center, Equestrian Center, Outdoor Adventures and Youth Programs.
 They also include low-cost access to Fitness and Wellness programs such as Group Exercise, Instructional Series and Personal Training.
-In addition, CRU Members enjoy free access to Intramural (IM) Sports, the Rec Pool and Hickey Pool.
-To explore your own CRU lifestyle, visit cru.ucdavis.edu/crumembership.
+In addition, CR Members enjoy free access to Intramural (IM) Sports, the Rec Pool and Hickey Pool.
+To explore your own CR lifestyle, visit cru.ucdavis.edu/crumembership.

 |Sale Date||Instructional Dates||Registration Deadline||Location|